Electroputere LE5100: Electroputere Craiova

 All the engines that were built after 1966 were built by the Electroputere Craiova factory and have been identified by the EA designation.
 These are all 6 axle, 5100 kW engines, produced in a number of over 1000 units between 1967 and 1991.
 Electroputere (EP) manufactured both the mechanics and electronics of the engines, after mechanics for the engines stopped to be manufactured in Reșița, EP took care of the entire manufacturing for these engines and had a yearly output of 150 engines per year.
 The differences between EA class and EA1 class (classes 40 respectively 41 under the new classification) is that class EA is designed for regular passenger trains and freight trains, being limited to 120 km/h whilst the class EA1 is designed for higher speed fast trains with a maximum speed of 160 km/h.

 In 1974, 060-EA1-122 (later 41-0122-6) was built using experimental 200 km/h axles and gear ratios and used as a test locomotive under the classification of EA2 (thus becoming 060-EA2-122, nicknamed "The General" due to this high ranking status).
 After the experiments proved successful, the axles and gear ratios were transferred to 060-EA2-302 (later 42-0302-2, now 420 302 under the UIC classification) in 1977 and 122 was soon converted into an EA1 machine using 160 km/h axles and gear ratios.
 302 soon became the new "general", breaking the speed records for Romanian Railways twice, once in 1997 during testing of the Eurofima-based passenger cars on the Florești Prahova-Buda stretch of the Ploiești-Brașov mainline, and the second time in 2007 on the Făurei ring during testing for Astra Arad passenger cars.
 In recent years it has been neglected and due to this, one of the bearings is damaged, resulting into the limitation of the speed to 160 km/h.

 The design proved to be very successful, and after an agreement in 1970, Yugoslav Railways decided to buy a number of locomotives that became the JŽ Series 461 from Electroputere, after CFR also agreed to buy Rade Koncar made locomotives.
 They were first delivered between 1971 and 1973, and they became so successful, that JŽ brought a second batch between 1978 and 1980.
 After the breakup of Yugoslavia, they were passed onto ŽS, ŽCG and MŽ.
 A number have been modernised, having been turned into 461.2 series (Serbia) and 462 series (North Macedonia).
 Further exports were achieved in 1986 and 1987 when the Bulgarian State Railways brought another number of units, that were also modernized, becoming the 46.2 series (the original series number being 40).
-Modernization of these locomotives is done by Rade Končar Zagreb, REMARUL 16 Februarie Cluj and RELOC Craiova.
+Modernization of these locomotives is done by KONČAR Group, REMARUL 16 Februarie and RELOC Craiova.